RunestoneInteractive/pythonds/_sources/Trees/ParseTree.rst

 With the implementation of our tree data structure complete, we now look at an example of how a tree can be used to solve some real problems.
-In this section we will look at parse trees.
+In this section we will look at **parse trees**.
 Parse trees can be used to represent real-world constructions like sentences or mathematical expressions.

 .. _fig_nlparse: